robkellas/eleventail/src/site/posts/my-thoughts-on-inequality-division-today.md

 Discontentment is the impetus for progress.

-## Constitutional measures of success
+### Constitutional measures of success

 The Preamble sets up the main intent for the creation of the Constitution, which can be viewed as the measures of success, or the desired outcomes of the Constitution.

->We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.
-<p class="caption"><a href="https://constitution.congress.gov/constitution/preamble/">Preamble of the Constitution of the United States</a></p>
+>We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America. *[Preamble of the Constitution of the United States](https://constitution.congress.gov/constitution/preamble/)*

 The main objectives are: